Process Parameters Calculator

 How do I choose parameters for dissimilar metal welding?

-For dissimilar metals, start the parameter window around the material with higher thermal conductivity or reflectivity, then evaluate beam offset, filler compatibility, intermetallic risk, and inspection requirements.
-Trial welds and metallurgical examination are essential for dissimilar metal joints.
+For dissimilar metals, start the parameter window around the material with higher thermal conductivity or reflectivity, then evaluate beam offset, filler compatibility, intermetallic risk, and metallurgical evidence in trial welds.

 Process Stability Checks